logo for pulau-pangkor.com

 • check the petrol level, usually for going around on Pangkor you do not need more then about 2 liter max.

-• use ALWAYS your helmet
+• use ALWAYS your helmet, mandatory in Malaysia.

 The second brings you to the other side.
 Both rides will be as much as 25 kilometers but can be extended to much more.